yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formulas.md

 - In cell A12, enter the original price (e.g., 50), and in cell B12, enter the discount percentage (e.g., 20%).
 - In cell C12, use the formula `=A12 - (A12 * B12)` to calculate the discounted price.

+Which of the following is the correct order of operations in Excel formulas?

+(A) Parentheses, Exponents, Multiplication, Division, Addition, Subtraction (B) Exponents, Multiplication, Division, Addition, Subtraction, Parentheses (C) Multiplication, Division, Addition, Subtraction, Parentheses, Exponents (D) Parentheses, Multiplication, Division, Addition, Subtraction, Exponents

+Answer: (A)

 ## References